 Section 7.
 Treasurer The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Band Boosters.
 Additionally, the Treasurer shall:

-Sign, with either the Director of Bands or President, all checks issued by the Band Boosters;
+Sign, with the President, all checks issued by the Band Boosters;

 Receive and give receipts for moneys due and payable to the Band Boosters from any source whatsoever;